This article was last updated on Feb. 6, 2023.

 - Online health support groups.
 Talking about medical issues online is a great way to connect with others.
 However, it’s important to remember the people you meet online are not qualified health care professionals, and may not be giving you credible advice.
 Even if someone shares the same medical issues as you, they have a different health history, and their medical treatment may be quite different from yours.
 Their advice is no substitute for your doctor.
 If you want a second opinion, seek help from medical professionals, not a support group.

 - Testimonials or product reviews.
 Online testimonials and reviews can be convincing, especially if you are feeling desperate for a cure to a health problem.
 Even if the testimonial seems legitimate, consider that the source may have been paid for their endorsement, or given free products or services.
-Here are a few tips for uncovering which online reviews are fake External Site.

 So, where should you go for trustworthy information?
 Start here.